avandenberghe/bbguild/README.md

 - #240 [UPD] update Aion game parameters

 Changes
+- #226 [FIX] move role acp from raidplanner to bbdkp : new Roles & Recruitment class/table: The roles are now in a separate class and table.
+A new 'recruitment' class/table holds number of positions and applicants. the Apply plugin will update the recruitment table and so you have a live view of recruitments through the recruitment block.
+Also, Raidplanner will use the bbdkp roles table to fill in raidroles.
 - #249 [CHG] allow two users from different realms in the same guild
 - #258 [CHG] migrate versions url from Googlecode